Maktel/maktel.github.io/_posts/2018-08-08-things-learned-8-august.md

 ### Add whitespace in span in JSX
 I wanted to render a `span` with a colon and space as children: `<span>; </span>`.
 However, it seems like JSX removes the space.
 I didn't want a non-breaking space (`&nbsp;`), as it would make word-wrapping look bad.
 I have tried escaping with `": "` or ` `;  ` `, but it didn't work.
+I believe I have settled for `&nbsp;`, but right now using React.createElement seems like a interesting solution which could solve my problem.